kiali/kiali.io/content/en/docs/Configuration/authentication/openid.md

 (see [the Azure AD integration section in AKS Concepts documentation](https://docs.microsoft.com/en-us/azure/aks/concepts-identity#azure-ad-integration)).
-Because of this difference, authentication in AKS behaves slightly different from a standard OpenID setup, but Kiali's OpenID authentication strategy can still be used with full RBAC support by following the next steps.
+Because of this difference, authentication in AKS behaves slightly different from a standard OpenID setup, but Kiali's OpenID authentication strategy can still be used with namespace access control support by following the next steps.

 First, enable the AAD integration on your AKS cluster.
 See the [official AKS documentation to learn how](https://docs.microsoft.com/en-us/azure/aks/managed-aad).